commarmi76/libopus_for_esp32/README.md

 Total time in microseconds: 23622539 microseconds

-So, great performance regression. :-(
+So, big performance regression. :-(

 =================================================================================